 We'll continue on our quest to free up memory by going through the Messages app and deleting everything that we don't need to save.

 Open Messages and scroll down to find any message threads that you can manage without.
 Swipe to the right and tap Delete.
+It’s worth noting that deleting threads with only text-based messages won’t free up much space on your device, so it’s worth concentrating on threads that include a lot of images, videos and voice notes.

 How to speed up an iPhone: Delete unnecessary songs, photos and videos